 He was beatified by Pope Leo XIII (who once called him “one of those angelic youths whom God has given to the world as models to men”) in 1893, and was canonized by Pope Pius X in 1904.
 His feast day is October 16th.
 In 1977, St. Gerard’s chapel in St. Lucy’s Church in Newark, NJ was dedicated as a national shrine.

 For just one example of why St. Gerard is called the patron saint of expectant mothers, it should be noted that his prayers and blessings once saved the lives of a mother dying in childbirth, along with her baby.

 Over the centuries countless women have prayed to St. Gerard for help with pregnancies.
-We hope the prayers to St. Gerard above, as well as these, help those of you seeking to have children!
+We hope the prayers to St. Gerard above can help those of you seeking to have children!